intel-iot-devkit/smart-video-workshop/object-detection/README.md

 #### 1. Open the sample app (main.cpp) in the editor of your choice to view the lines that call the Inference Engine.

-* Line 123 &#8212; loads the Inference Engine plugin for use within the application
+* Line 130 &#8212; loads the Inference Engine plugin for use within the application
-* Line 137 &#8212; initializes the network object
+* Line 144 &#8212; initializes the network object
+* Line 210 &#8212; loads model to the plugin
-* Line 221 &#8212; allocate input blobs
+* Line 228 &#8212; allocate input blobs
-* Line 231 &#8212; allocate output blobs
+* Line 238 &#8212; allocate output blobs
-* Line 282 &#8212; runs inference using the optimized model
+* Line 289 &#8212; runs inference using the optimized model

 #### 2. Close the source file